opentensor/developer-docs/docs/evm-tutorials/evm-localnet-with-metamask-wallet.md

 # Metamask with Local Chain

-This tutorial is for how to set up your Metamask wallet to use with EVM localnet on Bittensor.
+This page covers how to set up your Metamask wallet to use with EVM localnet on Bittensor.
 You must run either this step or [EVM Testnet with Metamask Wallet](./evm-testnet-with-metamask-wallet.md) tutorial before you can run other tutorials in this section.

 :::tip blog post: EVM on Bittensor
 If you are new to EVM, try this [blog post](https://blog.bittensor.com/evm-on-bittensor-draft-6f323e69aff7) for a simplified explanation.